-- The writing skills of incoming freshmen will be evaluated based on SAT or ACT scores, English Regents Exam scores, high school GPA, and their academic records.
+- The writing skills of incoming freshmen will be based on several forms of assessment, including SAT or ACT scores (currently optional), English Regents Exam scores, high school GPA, and their academic records.
 Based on the College's evaluation of these records, students may be placed into and required to complete either a skill-building course (e.g. PROF 111 ) or a co-requisite supported course (e.g. COMP 100 and COMP 090 ) their first semester.
 Students placed into PROF 111 must pass that course before taking any COMP courses.

-- COMP 100 is the required course for all students who have not completed the BC3 requirement at a prior institution.
+- COMP 100 is the required course for all students who have not completed the SUNY Basic Communication (BC) requirement at a prior institution.

 Policy Statement on Mandatory Placement

 The College may require students to participate in testing to determine course placement in selected subjects.
-As a result of such testing, or based on other performance indicators, the College may require students to complete identified courses.
-While some mandatory placement will be the result of students' performance on the college placement tests, the Student Learning Center has the authority to determine mandatory placement for any student based on available records and materials.
+Based on performance indicators including testing results, the College may require students to complete identified courses.
+The Student Learning Center has the authority to determine mandatory placement for any student based on available records and materials, and other assessments.
 At present, testing and/or placement are carried out in the subject areas of writing, reading, mathematics, and English as a second language.

 SUNY General Education 3

-All students at the College are required to complete a group of General Education courses.
-The General Education requirements at Oneonta have been carefully devised to give students opportunities to enrich their own personal intellectual development and contribute to the quality of life of our larger community.
-General Education experiences are designed to help students learn to appreciate a multiplicity of perspectives concerning a wide array of topics and issues while mastering the skills of effective thinking, problem solving, and communication.
-The learning outcomes are defined below, with appropriate attributes in parentheses.
+All undergraduate students at the College are required to satisfy the College's General Education requirements.
+The requirements have been carefully devised to give students opportunities to enrich their own personal intellectual development and contribute to the quality of life of our larger community.
+General Education courses are designed to help students learn to appreciate a multiplicity of perspectives concerning a wide array of topics and issues while mastering the skills of effective thinking, problem solving, and communication.

 Complete 7 of 10 areas for a total of 30 s.h.
 All courses must be taken for a letter grade.
 Courses may overlap with other degree requirements.